framilano/T4Server/README.md

 # Server Installer for Linux

-Simple installation and configuration of a T4/T5 server on Unix based OSes, this repo only provides instructions for T4/T5, but it's easily adjustable for T6 and other Plutonium supported games.
-This installer assumes you're using Ubuntu, but you can easily use it with every distro, you just need to change the dependencies links in `install.sh`.
-I actually use this on an Amazon AWS EC2 instance.
+Simple installation and configuration of a T4/T5 server on Unix-like OSs with Wine support, this repo only provides instructions for T4/T5, but it's easily adjustable for T6 and other Plutonium supported games.
+This installer assumes you're using Ubuntu, but you can use it with every distro changing the dependencies links in `install.sh`.
+I actually use this on a Ubuntu AWS EC2 instance.
 Forked and based on [T5Server](https://github.com/Sterbweise/T5Server)

 ## Synopsis